 The best way to fix this mistake is to know your client avatar.
 Once you have a clear sense of who your ideal clients are and their unique challenges, you can better customize your ads to speak directly to them.
 This will help you to use your ads to paint a very clear before and after picture for your clients.
 That is, what their life is like before your services and what it will look like after.
 Fix this issue and your ad engagement will improve.

 Mistake #3 – Boosting Posts

 Boosting posts are great!
 They increase your reach and awareness like wildfire.
-If you’re looking for more fans and likes, a boosted post is the best Facebook ad option.
+If you’re looking for more fans and likes, a boosted post is the best Facebook ad type.
 However, if your aim is to book clients or get clients on your mailing list, a boosted post is not the option for you.

 The aim of a boosted post is to increase the number of eyeballs on your ads.
 This is an amazing tool if you have an already scheduled event and would like to increase the number of attendees through awareness.
 Think a city festival selling tickets.

 But if you’re trying to book clients, boosted posts are a waste of your marketing dollars.
 It is always best to create a targeted ad from scratch.